 Some people may think they're weak if they tell their doctor about their pain.
 Or they worry that they're bothering their doctor.

 You're not weak.
 And you're not bothering the doctor.
 Your doctor wants to help you.
-But to help you, he or she needs to know how you really feel.
+But to help you, the doctor needs to know how you really feel.

 Call your doctor if: